 designed joints aren’t moving right.

 The discs between spinal bones can also be involved.
-Trauma can cause the soft, jelly-like material in the middle to bulge, putting pressure on
+Trauma can cause the soft, jelly-like material in the middle to bulge, putting pressure on nearby nerves.

 Your Recommended Choices

 Natural chiropractic care has been very safe and effective in helping many people.
-This addresses the muscle, joint, and nerve recovery in chronic
+This addresses the muscle, joint, and nerve recovery in chronic (long-term) and acute (recent-onset) conditions.

 Massage therapy is a great adjunct to assisting muscle and joint recovery.